ClaireCJS/classics_cover_downloader/README.md

-               POSSIBLE BUG: I believe if this were run on modern music, this logic would result in you getting the artwork of the back of the CD in cases where you would want the artwork on the front of the CD instead But I'm hoping this works well for modern music too, in case you have a folder of random songs
-                      BUUUT: It seems pretty good for what modern music I tested it on, actually! [but it wasn't very much]

 ## What makes it different from any other?

-1) Its thoroughness with matching and downloading.
+1. **Its thoroughness** with matching and downloading.
 This is made for a THOROUGH person.

-2) Its early-1900s vinyl-single specificity.
+2. **Its early-1900s vinyl-single specificity.**
    This was specifically written for early 1900s vinyl record releases with A and B sides and has a lot of logic related to detecting whether the song in queston is an A or B side of the vinyl.
 Thus, it will sometimes download multiple images to get the back image of the record, in the event that a song is a B-side.
 Due to release structures implementation minutiae with Discogs.com, B-sides songs may end up causing the download of several images.
 The strategy is to get a few wrong images in order to ensure we get the right image.
 You, the user, willl have to delete any wrong images.
 This is about saving search time, and it's much faster to delete the wrong images than it is to search for the correct ones.
 But it's not possible, programatically, to always get the correct one for B-sides.
 The intersection of "vinyl logic" and "Discogs API logic" is a special hellscape.